 The challenge was to find the balance between providing students opportunities for exploration and preventing potential problems.
 While teachers could help correct distracting activity at school, the larger concern was how to make sure that nobody could use the tablets outside of school for anything other than study purposes.

 Finally, because some schools lacked IT resources, the program required centralized management and remote support capabilities.
 The government knew it needed the right partner for its initiative.

 The department chose Samsung for multiple reasons.
 Samsung tablets were certified for use in education by the country’s leading educational publisher, worked with an S-pen stylus, and could be provisioned and managed remotely using the Knox Manage solution.

 Different usage profiles for in school and out of school.
 The Samsung end-to-end solution enables the government to ensure the tablets are used only for educational purposes both in and outside school.
 Knox Manage makes sure tablet WiFi and GPS capabilities are always on, for fast connection to the school Internet, plus location-tracking capabilities.

 All tablets are set up with two profiles, which means the tablets function differently based on whether the user is connected to school WiFi or elsewhere.
-By maintaining an in-school blacklist, the department opens up learning opportunities while blocking access to specific websites and apps that are against school policy.
-At home, a whitelist restricts usage to only apps and websites that are on a pre- approved list, to prevent misuse and focus the students on work.
+By maintaining an in-school blocklist, the department opens up learning opportunities while blocking access to specific websites and apps that are against school policy.
+At home, an allowlist restricts usage to only apps and websites that are on a pre- approved list, to prevent misuse and focus the students on work.